-Housed in the magnificent Hôtel de Saint Aignan, one of the many palatial 17th-century mansions that dot the Marais, this museum chronicles the art and history of the Jewish people in France and in Europe.
+Housed in the magnificent Hôtel de Saint Aignan, one of the many palatial 17th-century mansions that dot the Marais, this museum chronicles the art and history of the Jewish people in France and in Europe from medieval times to the present day.
 It features a superb collection of objects of both artistic and cultural significance (a splendid Italian Renaissance torah ark, a German gold and silver Hanukkah menorah, a 17th-century Dutch illustrated Torah scroll, documents from the Dreyfus trial), which is interspersed with texts, drawings, and photos telling the story of the Jews and explaining the basics of both Ashkenazi and Sephardic traditions.
 You’ll do a lot of reading here; documentation is translated in English, but if you’re feeling lazy you can get the informative audioguide.
 The final rooms include a collection of works by Jewish artists, including Modigliani, Soutine, Lipchitz, and Chagall.
 Be prepared for airportlike security at the entrance.

 71 rue du Temple, 3rd arrond.